fathom-playground/playground/README.md

 ## Step 4.
 Get Credentials

-Communicating your experience to others is an important part of learning.
-But the Playground isn't a central authority that can issue credentials to you, we're a community.
-There are no compulsory assessments.
+It's valuable to be able to communicate the experience and impact of your adventure outside of the playground itself.
+You should be able to take it and use it to open new possibilities.
+However, the Playground isn't a central authority that can issue credentials to you, we're a community.

 Instead credentials work like everything else in the playground, they're defined by you.
 You can use the [fathom-protocol](https://fathom.network) to participate